-Additional steps were developed to adjust point estimates due to rounding error in the final output of data.
+In the model, whole fish numbers are being multiplied or divided by fractions, therefore additional rounding steps were needed to adjust point estimates in the final output of data.
 First, all rear types must sum to the total adjusted escapement (Figure 3).
 If rear types do not sum to the total adjusted escapement, fish were added or subtracted from the rear type with the largest number of fish.
 Second, genetic stock estimates must sum to the wild fish estimate.
 If not, fish were added or subtracted from the genetic stock with the largest number of fish.
 The adjusted estimates for the genetic stocks were used to further adjust the MPG and composition estimates.
-Estimates for MPGs were adjusted to match the summation of corresponding genetic stocks (e.g., all CLWR genetic stocks combine to CLRWTR, all SALM genetic stocks combine to SALMON).
-For composition estimates (size, sex, age class), fish were added or subtracted from the largest number of fish (e.g., male and female CHMBLN need to add up to the total genetic stock estimate for CHMBLN).
+Estimates for MPGs were adjusted to match the summation of corresponding genetic stocks (e.g., for steelhead, all genetic stocks with suffix CLWR combine into the Clearwater MPG (CLRWTR), and all genetic stocks with suffix SALM combine into the Salmon MPG [SALMON]).
+For composition estimates (size, sex, age class), fish were added or subtracted from the group with the largest number of fish (e.g., male and female CHMBLN need to add up to the total genetic stock, estimates for CHMBLN).
 For total age and saltwater age composition estimates within each genetic stock, estimates must sum to the corresponding aggregation of age class composition estimates within each genetic stock.
 Fish were added or subtracted from each total age and saltwater age group to match the corresponding aggregation of age classes, (e.g., two-saltwater age CHMBLN must sum to the aggregated total estimate from age classes F1S2 and F2S2 for CHMBLN).
 After adjusting composition groups within each genetic stock, individual composition group estimates over all genetic stocks were summed to obtain aggregate estimates (e.g., male aggregate estimate is the sum of all male estimates from each genetic stock).
 All aggregate composition estimates must add up to the rear type estimate.
 In general, adjustments involved adding or subtracting fewer than five fish.

 Reporting groups for each of the primary and secondary categories were defined based on criteria important for fishery management and monitoring and evaluation.
 Genetic stock encompassed the species-specific reporting groups (ten for steelhead and seven for Chinook Salmon) described in the Genetics Tissue Processing and Analysis section above.
 Sex included a male and a female reporting group.
 Age class, brood year, and saltwater age reporting groups vary in number based on the freshwater and saltwater age structure observed from scale samples of trapped fish during the spawn year.
 Lastly, size included two length-reporting groups (large, small); however, length cutoffs differ for each species.
 Large steelhead are greater than or equal to 78 cm FL (B-Index), whereas small steelhead are less than 78 cm FL (A-Index), for fisheries managed under the U.S. v.
-Oregon Management Agreement (Joint Columbia River Management Staff 2021).
-For Chinook Salmon, large fish are greater than or equal to 57 cm FL (24 inches total length) corresponding to adult-sized fish, whereas small fish are less than 57 cm FL corresponding to jack-sized fish.
+Oregon Management Agreement (Joint Columbia River Management Staff 2023).
+For Chinook Salmon, large fish are greater than or equal to 57 cm FL corresponding to adult-sized fish, whereas small fish from 30-57 cm FL corresponding to jack-sized fish.
 A linear regression equation for saltwater-caught Chinook Salmon in Southeast Alaska was used to convert the 24-inch (61 cm) total length cutoff to a FL equivalent of 57 cm (Conrad and Gutmann 1996).